Alexander Johannes

 Alexander Johannes, 2024

-At the ArtScience Interfaculty (formerly Interfaculty Image and Sound) in The Hague, Alexander expanded his artistic practice and research interests, particularly in the field of sound.
+At the ArtScience Interfaculty (formerly Interfaculty Image and Sound) in The Hague, he expanded his artistic practice and research interests, particularly in the field of sound.
 In 2020, he earned his M.Mus in ArtScience from the Royal Conservatoire and the Royal Academy of Art in The Hague.
 His project “Substanzraum, A New Approach To Global Space” addressed global space as a dynamic unified body.

-Alexander has participated in residency programs such as De Fabriek Eindhoven and Fieldexplorer Berlin and has presented his work internationally.
+Alexander Johannes has participated in residency programs such as De Fabriek Eindhoven and Fieldexplorer Berlin and has presented his work internationally.
 He is a co-curator of the Sensory Threshold LAB and, from 2022 to 2024, curator of his experimental project space, the Home Gallery, in The Hague.
-Currently, he is developing his artistic research project “The Whalesong Project,” which includes experimental sound installations, walks, and performances exploring the relationship between architecture, space, place, sound, and perception.